tsveiga/ai4eu-pomdp-ir/README.md

 **Notes**:
 - the client needs protobuf and grpcio-tools python packages installed.
 - the current version of the server is restricted to a patrolling model, which is included in the container.
-Future works includes to allow the user to pass model files into the container.
+Future versions will allow the user to pass model files into the container.